OscarLBergstrom/aip/README.md

 There are two ways to run the application: locally without Docker and locally with docker-compose.
 We have also deployed the application, and you can find it here: http://34.16.95.74:3000/

+To be able to create a playlist using your Spotify account, you need to be added as a user to our Spotify developer app.
+Contact us if you want us to add your Spotify account.

 ## Run locally without docker
 1. Inside the server directory:
     - `npm install`